Update

 • Adequate health facilities are available in Abidjan and other major cities, but health care in rural areas is below U.S. standards.

 • Hospitals and doctors often require payment “up front” prior to service or admission.
-Credit card payment is not always available, and most hospitals and medical professionals require cash payment.
+You can't always pay by credit card.
+Most hospitals and doctors require cash.

 • Medical staff may speak little or no English.